 Yes, dumb, and in this case Dumb with the capital D and everything.

 I just purchased myself a new AV receiver with the help of Eastwood Hi-Fi.
-Fantastic place - knowledgable people and good pricing (no Australian Consumer Markup of 100% for example).
+Fantastic place - knowledgeable people and good pricing (no Australian Consumer Markup of 100% for example).
 The guys were great to deal with and I have no qualms recommending them.
 End of unpaid advertisement.

-Now I'm not going to specify which brand of receiver; but I did buy one with lots of HDMI inputs as well as several legacy inputs - mostly because I have a lot of HDMI-connected devices and some older devices too.
+Now I'm not going to specify which brand of receiver; but I did buy one with lots of HDMI inputs well as several legacy inputs - mostly because I have a lot of HDMI-connected devices and some older devices too.
 The receiver has all the ports nicely labelled at the back; AV1 through AV7 for the HDMI, AV1 through AV4 for composite/S-Video, multiple optical and coax digital inputs.
 All very snazzy.
 But what you don't see mentioned in the manual is that half of the ports can't be used at the same time.

 Case in point: AV1 refers to both the HDMI port and the legacy port.
 And you can't separate them - because the receiver only defines a maximum of 8 AV inputs (AV1-8).
 All of which are HDMI-capable.
 So no matter what you do, if you use legacy ports, you lose HDMI ports.
 Madness.